Miso is the new flavour of the month in our household.

 Yesterday I was in the kitchen when the oven yelled, “Hey, remember me?”.
 I agree that it has been far too long.
 So I grilled some chicken wings.
 There's miso in the marinade, of course.

 Dad normally detests eating with his fingers but this evening I found him doing just that with these chicken wings.
-I think miso has crept its way into his heart.
+Miso might have silently crept its way into his heart.

 GARLIC MISO CHICKEN WINGS